jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Independence is happiness.
+Education is the most powerful weapon which you can use to change the world.
-- Susan B. Anthony
+- Nelson Mandela

-Updated on: [11/12/2022]
+Updated on: [11/13/2022]
 <!-- #quoteEnd -->
 </pre>